binxio/docker-unit-testing/README.md

 ### Behind the scenes

 Since both unit test frameworks process the test cases linearly, both use only one CPU core.
 Nowadays most system have more then one, so the entrypoint script launces mocha in the background and phpunit in the foreground.
 On systems with 2 or more CPUs they can therefore run in parallel.
-On a recently modern amd64 CPU the phpunit run should take about 15 - 20s and mocha around 1.5 - 2min, hence its output gets displayed after phpunit.
+On a recently modern amd64 CPU phpunit should take about 14s to run and mocha around 15s, hence its output gets displayed after phpunit.